RESEARCH STARTER

 SIGNIFICANCE: Exchange students undertake formal studies at postsecondary institutions to increase their cultural exposure, expand their learning opportunities, and improve their language skills.
 These experiences enrich human societies by building greater understanding among peoples of different cultures and nationalities and often lead to collaborations that benefit organizations, institutions, and disciplines over time.

-Since ancient times young people have traveled to other lands to acquire new languages, improve their existing language skills, broaden their understanding of foreign customs, access historical sites and geography, and reflect on the meaning of these experiences.
+Since ancient times, young people have traveled to other lands to acquire new languages, improve their existing language skills, broaden their understanding of foreign customs, access historical sites and geography, and reflect on the meaning of these experiences.
 The rise of universities, and particularly their expansion within the modern era, has created a context for these experiences to become more formalized.
 Under organized exchange student programs, students spend time in other countries with structured educational aims in mind for set periods of time and report back to supervisors within their home institutions.

 Post-World War I Developments

-Foreign Students in the United States
+International Students in the United States

-Foreign students enter the United States by obtaining any one of three types of visas:
+International students enter the United States by obtaining any one of three types of visas:

 • F-1 visa for full-time academic education